The ultimate guide to leadership for first-time managers

-Key quote: “Together, we can build a better future.”
+Key quote: "Through our work, we can build a better future.";

 The coaching leadership style focuses on continual employee development.
 The leader acts as a coach, passing on their own skills to others on their team.
 This fosters a positive working environment where the leader genuinely wants the employees to succeed.